Rondo capriccioso (Mendelssohn): History

-The Rondo capriccioso was composed during a period when Mendelssohn was reluctant to write for solo piano.
+The "Rondo capriccioso" was composed during a period when Mendelssohn was reluctant to write for solo piano.
 In 1825, he confessed to Hans Georg Nägeli that he had "never yet written anything for my instrument alone", and in 1838 he wrote that he composed piano pieces "not with the greatest pleasure".
 After his three early piano sonatas – the Piano Sonata in G minor (1821), the Piano Sonata in E major, Op.
 6 (1826), and the Sonata in B-flat major (1827) — Mendelssohn largely abandoned the sonata form for solo piano.
 Only Op.
 6 was published during his lifetime, while the other two appeared posthumously as Op.
 105 and Op.
 106. He then explored various alternatives, including fantasy-type works such as the Fantasy on "The Last Rose of Summer", Op.
 15 (1827) and the Fantasie in F-sharp minor, Op.
-28 (1833), as well as compressed, more sharply profiled forms such as the Rondo capriccioso and the Trois Fantaisies ou caprices, Op.
+28 (1833), as well as compressed, more sharply profiled forms such as this "Rondo capriccioso" and the Trois Fantaisies ou caprices, Op.
 16 (1829).

-The Rondo capriccioso was first composed on 4 January 1828 as an étude in E minor, which shared only the rondo theme with the later published work.
+The "Rondo capriccioso" was first composed on 4 January 1828 as an étude in E minor, which shared only the rondo theme with the later published work.
 An incomplete autograph of this original version, consisting only of the Presto, survives.
 This initial version was dedicated to pianist J. Kohlreif, whom the Allgemeine musikalische Zeitung described in 1834 as "a most educated friend of music, and a gifted pianoforte player".

 Mendelssohn revised the work two and a half years later in Munich.
-He explained the reason for the revision in a letter to his sister Fanny on 11 June 1830: "Now I am getting quite busy, and can tell you that I have been paying court to Delphine Schauroth [...]; and she has commanded me, under pain of one disgrace or another, to edit the great 6/8 Rondo Capriccioso in E minor.
+He explained the reason for the revision in a letter to his sister Fanny on 11 June 1830: "Now I am getting quite busy, and can tell you that I have been paying court to Delphine Schauroth ...; and she has commanded me, under pain of one disgrace or another, to edit the great 6/8 "Rondo Capriccioso" in E minor.
 So, I have tastily cooked it up with a stirring introductory Adagio, some new melodies and passages, and I have been successful."
 He completed the revised version two days later.
 Mendelssohn diligently covered all traces of the recomposition, adding, as he put it, "sauce and mushrooms".

 Mendelssohn had first met Delphine von Schauroth in Paris in 1825 when she was twelve years old.
 By 1830, she had become an "attractive young woman of seventeen, of a noble but impecunious family".
 Mendelssohn respected her as an excellent pianist – he later dedicated his first Piano Concerto, Op.
 25, to her.

 The publication process proved difficult.
 Mendelssohn initially offered the work to Leipzig publisher Friedrich Hofmeister on 28 July 1830, who accepted but then withdrew on 21 August for unknown reasons.
 Subsequently, Mendelssohn offered the work to Breitkopf & Härtel on 1 September 1830, who agreed to publish on 6 September, but Mendelssohn withdrew due to disagreement over financial conditions.
-He then negotiated with Vienna publisher Pietro Mechetti, who signed a contract on 17 September 1830 and published the Rondo capriccioso in early 1831.
+He then negotiated with Vienna publisher Pietro Mechetti, who signed a contract on 17 September 1830 and published the "Rondo capriccioso" in early 1831.